nashingofteeth/churchwave-radio/README.md

-# ChurchWave Radio Configuration Guide
+# Churchwave Radio Configuration Guide

 This project is a comprehensive media processing system for radio station management.
 It scans your media directory structure and generates a `tracks.json` file that organizes content for both algorithmic selection and scheduled playback.